DigneZzZ/neonode_cc_en/src/content/blog/en/remnawave-cloudflare-tunnel-docker-compose-guide.md

 cloudflared tunnel route dns remnawave-tunnel panel.example.com cloudflared tunnel route dns remnawave-tunnel sub.example.com
 ```
+This command registers the panel.example.com subdomain in the Cloudflare zone and binds it to the remnawave-tunnel.

+It is independent of where you have `remnawave-tunnel.json` lying around.
+This command works through your authorized `cloudflared`, and the settings go directly to your Cloudflare account via the API.

 ---

 ## Step 3.
 Project Structure

+After creating the tunnel and configuring DNS routes, copy the JSON file from `~/.cloudflared/remnawave-tunnel.json` to the project directory `/opt/remnawave/cloudflared/`.

 ```yaml
 /opt/remnawave/